Burberry: 21st century

+2010s

+It was reported in 2012 that Ahrendts was the highest paid CEO in the UK, making £16.9m.

-In October 2013, it was announced that Ahrendts would take up the position of Senior Vice President of retail and online at Apple, Inc. from April 2014, and be replaced as CEO by Bailey.
-During her tenure, sales increased to over £2 billion, and shares gained more than threefold to £7 billion.
-Burberry promotes its British connection; according to The Guardian, a British national daily newspaper, as of July 2012, Burberry maintains two production facilities in Great Britain, one in Castleford producing raincoats, and one in Keighley.
-In spring 2014, fashion designer Christopher Bailey became CEO of Burberry and retained the role as chief creative officer.
+In October 2013, it was announced that Ahrendts would take up the position of Senior Vice President of retail and online at Apple, Inc. from April 2014, and would be replaced as CEO by Bailey.
+During her tenure, sales increased to over £2 billion, and the market capitalization more than tripled to £7 billion.
+Burberry promotes its British origins; as of July 2012, Burberry maintained two production facilities in Great Britain, one in Castleford producing raincoats, and one in Keighley.
+In spring 2014, Bailey became CEO of Burberry and retained the role of chief creative officer.
 His basic salary was £1.1m, with total compensation of up to £10m a year depending on sales targets being met.

-In July 2016, it was announced that Celine boss Marco Gobbetti would become CEO of the FTSE 100 Company, while Christopher Bailey became the Creative Director and President.
+In July 2016, it was announced that Celine boss Marco Gobbetti would become CEO of Burberry plc, while Bailey became the Creative Director with the title of President.
 In 2016, the label launched its "Mr Burberry" fragrance.

 In early May 2017, the store announced it was moving 300 employees from London to Leeds.
 In July 2017, Gobbetti replaced Bailey as CEO.
-In March 2018, Burberry named Riccardo Tisci, creative director at Givenchy from 2005 to 2007, as the brand's chief creative officer.
+In March 2018, Burberry named Riccardo Tisci, creative director at Givenchy from 2005 to 2017, as the brand's chief creative officer.
+He said: "I am honoured and delighted to be joining Burberry as its new chief creative officer and reuniting with Marco Gobbetti.
+I have an enormous respect for Burberry's British heritage and global appeal and I am excited about the potential of this exceptional brand."

 A few months later, Tisci presented a new logo and monogram for the brand, designed by the English graphic designer Peter Saville.